CivicActions/guidebook/docs/05-engineering/accessibility.md

 ## How we do this

-- We use base themes which stive to meet the W3C's WCAG 2.0 or above.
+- We use base themes which strive to meet the W3C's WCAG 2.0 or above.
 This will help satisfy the requirements of the ADA.
 - We implement good SEO structures (which mimic good ADA structures).
 - We implement responsive design strategies that that can present complex data in hierarchical structures, capable of being navigated by audio cues.
 - We implement modules which enable readers to change color schemes and text size displays to accommodate their visual impairments.